Woodcock Recipe

 This preparation elevates the woodcock's prized liver into a luxurious spread that represents the pinnacle of nose-to-tail cooking.
 French in technique but thoroughly American in execution, this mousse transforms what many consider the finest part of the bird into an elegant appetizer worthy of the most sophisticated dinner parties.

-Chilling: Refrigerate at least 3 hours before serving.
-Serve with warm toast points and cornichons.
+Chilling: Refrigerate for at least 24 hours before serving.

 A sweet Sauternes or aged Port provides the perfect counterpoint to the rich, mineral-forward liver flavors.